GitGuardian/ggshield/README.md

 # Travis CI

-To add gg-shield to your pipelines configure your `.travis.yml` to add a gg-shield scanning job:
+To add ggshield to your pipelines configure your `.travis.yml` to add a ggshield scanning job:

 ```yml
 jobs: